JS-DevTools/readdir-enhanced/README.md

 <a id="deep"></a>
 ### Recursion - `options.deep`
-By default, `readdir-enhanced` will only return the top-level contents of the directory.
-But you can enable the `deep` option to recursively traverse the subdirectories and return their contents as well.
+By default, `readdir-enhanced` will only return the top-level contents of the starting directory.
+But you can set the `deep` option to recursively traverse the subdirectories and return their contents as well.

+#### Crawl ALL subdirectories

-The `deep` option can be set to `true` to traverse the entire directory structure, or it can be set to a number to only traverse that many levels deep.
-For example, calling `readdir('my/directory', {deep: 2})` will return `subdir1/file.txt` and `subdir1/subdir2/file.txt`, but it _won't_ return `subdir1/subdir2/subdir3/file.txt`.
+The `deep` option can be set to `true` to traverse the entire directory structure.

 ```javascript
 var readdir = require('readdir-enhanced');